cardano-foundation/CIPs/CIP-0381/README.md

 Y c0 = 0x0ce5d527727d6e118cc9cdc6da2e351aadfd9baa8cbdd3a76d429a695160d12c923ac9cc3baca289e193548608b82801
 Y c1 = 0x0606c4a02ea734cc32acd2b02bc28b99cb3e287e85a763af267492ab572e99ab3f370d275cec1da1aaa9075ff05f79be
 Pairing parameters:
-|x| (miller loop scalar) = 0xd201000000010000
+|x| (Miller loop scalar) = 0xd201000000010000
 x is negative = true
 ```
 One should note that base field modulus is equal to 3 mod 4 that allows an efficient square root extraction.

 ### Rationale
-The reason for choosing BLS12_381 over BN256 curve is that the former is claimed to provide 128 bits of security,
+The reason for choosing the BLS12-381 over the BN256 curve is that the former is claimed to provide 128 bits of security,
 while the latter was reduced to 100 bits of security after the extended number field sieve (a new algorithm to compute
 the discrete logarithm) was [shown to reduce the security](https://eprint.iacr.org/2016/1102.pdf) of these curves.

-An [EIP](https://eips.ethereum.org/EIPS/eip-2537) for precompiles of curve BLS12_381 already exists, but has been
+An [EIP](https://eips.ethereum.org/EIPS/eip-2537) for precompiles of curve BLS12-381 already exists, but has been
 stagnant for a while.
-Nonetheless, Zcash, MatterLabs and Consensys support BLS12_381 curve, so it is certainly widely
+Nonetheless, Zcash, MatterLabs and Consensys support BLS12-381 curve, so it is certainly widely
 used in the space.

-Further reading regarding curve BLS12_381 can be found [here](https://hackmd.io/@benjaminion/bls12-381) and the
+Further reading regarding curve BLS12-381 can be found [here](https://hackmd.io/@benjaminion/bls12-381) and the
 references thereof cited.

 ### Trustworthiness of implementations